 When conducting the MSLT, the patient must be allowed to sleep until they wake up on their own from the PSG the night before the test to prevent a possible false positive.
 If the patient doesn’t get enough sleep the night before the test or it is started too early in the morning, SOREMPs may be present for the first couple of naps even in a patient without narcolepsy.
 Those with chronic insufficient sleep can also have SOREMPs on MSLT if they are not screened appropriately with actigraphy and sleep logs before testing.
 This can also occur with shift workers who are tested during their usual sleep period.

 Narcolepsy type 1 can also be diagnosed if hypocretin-1 is low in the cerebrospinal fluid (<110 pg/mL or <1/3 the mean normal value for a given assay).
-This testing could be helpful to confirm or exclude the diagnosis in uncertain cases but is no longer available as of January 2017.
+This testing could be helpful to confirm or exclude the diagnosis.
 Although HLA DQB1*0602 is present in most narcolepsy type 1 patients, there is no common diagnostic utility in testing for it.

 Behavior modification can be effective with 15 to 20 minute long naps strategically scheduled throughout the day and maintaining an adequate nighttime sleep schedule.
 First-line pharmacologic treatment for excessive daytime sleepiness is modafinil (twice-daily dosing) or armodafinil (once-daily dosing).
 Second-line treatment would be amphetamines.
 First-line treatment for cataplexy is sodium oxybate (Xyrem), a form of gamma-hydroxybutyrate, or GHB.
 The medication is taken while in bed due to the short onset of sleepiness, usually 5 to 15 minutes.
 A second dose is given 2.5 to 4 hours later.
 Xyrem is a restricted medication distributed from a central pharmacy.
 While there are concerns about abuse, dependence, and illegal use of Xyrem, post-market research has not proven these concerns to be valid.
 Tricyclic antidepressants (protriptyline, clomipramine) and SNRI/SSRIs (venlafaxine, fluoxetine) have also been used with some success in treating cataplexy.